College of Arts and Sciences

 Criminal justice courses are taught by faculty who have experience as criminal justice attorneys, gang unit and state police officers, medical examiners, and probation administrators.
 The program offers you opportunities to study within agencies dealing with crime and justice and take courses that study the full range of issues related to the social nature of crime, criminal law, and social control.

 You must complete 40 credits in criminal justice.
 These include seven required courses that are a total of 22 credits.
-To see a complete listing of classes, visit the course catalog

 Explore a few of the exciting criminal justice course offerings.